-Amongst the most Australian dishes ever invented (aside from perhaps the Vegemite Lamington... nek level), everybody loves a fluffy Lamington.
-They look weird, like little black cubes covered in frost, but the coconut, cocoa and jam with a puffy sponge is what we’re all about.
+Amongst the most Australian dishes ever invented (aside from perhaps the Vegemite lamington – next level), everybody loves a fluffy lamington.
+They look weird, like little black cubes covered in frost, but the coconut, cocoa and jam with puffy sponge is what we’re all about.

-Fairy bread is as Australian as vegemite.
-A favourite at 5th birthday parties, it’s sliced white bread (always white), spread with margarine or butter and covered with sprinkles or hundreds and thousands which stick to the top of the bread.
+Fairy bread is as Australian as Vegemite.
+A favourite at kids’ birthday parties, it’s sliced white bread (must be white) spread with margarine or butter and covered with sprinkles (aka hundreds and thousands) that stick to the top of the bread.
 Must always be cut into four triangles.

 The golden syrup in these, when combined with the oats, means the dough is actually tastier than a baked biscuit.
-During war times, they were sent overseas to serving ANZACs in World War I due to their excellent keeping properties.
+During war times, they were sent overseas to serving Anzacs (Australian and New Zealand Army Corps) in World War I owing to their excellent storage properties.

-Though this dessert was named are Russian ballerina Anna Pavlova, Australians claim it as their own.
-This is a divisive one, as some people hate the meringue topped simply with whipped cream and fruit, while some love it.
+Though this dessert was named after Russian ballerina Anna Pavlova, Australians claim it as their own.
+This is a divisive one – some people hate this meringue topped simply with whipped cream and fruits, while other love it.
 There is no middle ground with pavlova.

-These are so much more than a chocolate biscuit.
-Australians eat 45 million packets of Tim Tams a year, and stats say on average one in every two Australian households contains a packet of Tim Tams.
+These are so much more than chocolate biscuits.
+Australians eat 45 million packets of Tim Tams a year, and stats say on average that one in every two Australian households contains a packet of Tim Tams.

-People literally eat these for breakfast (those who are in trades or 'tradies'), lunch (everyone else) and dinner (celeb chef Curtis Stone).
+People literally eat these for breakfast (especially “tradies”, or tradesmen/women), lunch (everyone else) and dinner (celeb chef Curtis Stone).

-Vegemite is usually spread on toast and un-toasted toast.
-It also makes its way on to crackers at times.
+Vegemite is usually spread on toast and untoasted bread.
+It also sometimes makes its way onto crackers.
 Vegemite has an intense flavour with yeast and umami notes.
-Some slather it, others dot it, but either way it isn’t for the faint-hearted.
+Some slather it, others dot it, but either way, it isn’t for the faint-hearted.

 Correct ratios for this chocolate/malt drink is 6–15 heaped tablespoons of Milo to every one cup of milk.
 Can be consumed hot or cold.

-"It's hard to have a gaytime on your own" and we quite agree.
-Golden Gaytimes were first released in 1960s in Australia and are now iconic, remaining steadfastly yum.
-Think toffee and vanilla ice cream dipped in chocolate and wrapped in honeycomb biscuits, on a wooden pop-stick, for handy transport.
+“… it’s hard to have a Gaytime on your own,” and we quite agree.
+Golden Gaytime was first released in 1960s Australia and is now iconic, remaining steadfastly popular.
+Think toffee and vanilla ice cream dipped in chocolate covered in crushed honeycomb biscuit – on a wooden stick, for handy transport.

-Sold in Australia, Canada, Ireland, the Isle of Man, Malta, Russia, Dominican Republic and the United Kingdom (hitting all the major economic hubs of the world), Arnotts did an outstanding job in their marketing to Australia, and every child had this in their lunchbox at least once.
+Sold worldwide, including in Canada, Ireland, the Isle of Man, Malta, Russia, the Dominican Republic and the United Kingdom (hitting all the major economic hubs of the world), Arnott’s has done an outstanding job in their marketing to Australia, and every child has had these chocolate-covered, marshmallow-filled biscuits in their lunch box at least once.

-Some may call it a mille-feuille, others a Napoleon, but Australians call it a vanilla slice.
-Because things should never be too confusing.
-Walk into any bakery anywhere in Aus and you will find this.
+Some call it a millefeuille, others a napoleon, but Australians call it a vanilla slice (because things should never be too confusing).
+Walk into any bakery anywhere in Oz and you will find this.

 Could a nut possibly sound more Australian?
 It’s as though each vowel is perfectly placed to ensure maximum twang.
-MacAAAdaYYYmia nut.
+MacAAAdaYYYmia.

-Launched in 1906, they're more crackers than biscuits.
-They taste a lot like nothing which makes them ideal for tomato and cheese with pepper and salt.
-Serve them as an afternoon snack with a cup of tea and you’re laughing [like a galah].
+Launched in 1906, these are more cracker than biscuit.
+They taste a lot like nothing, which makes them ideal for a topping of tomato and cheese with salt and pepper.
+Serve them as an afternoon snack with a cup of tea and you’re laughing (like a galah).

-An Australian version of a spring roll (or maybe more like an egg roll), the deep fried fast food has a massively thick, chewy dough wrapper and is filled with mutton, barley, cabbage, carrot, celery and rice.
-It was first sold in 1951 and is popular at football matches.
+An Australian version of a spring roll, this deep-fried fast food has a massively thick, chewy dough wrapper and is usually filled with beef, barley, cabbage, carrot, celery and rice.
+It was first sold in 1951 and is particularly popular at football matches.

 Dim sims via Herald Sun

-Yes sims.
-Not sum.
-Sims.
-It's kinda like a giant dumpling filled with pork and vegetables that is then steamed, fried, barbecued or baked.
+Yes sims, not sum – sims.
+A dim sim is kinda like a giant dumpling filled with pork and vegetables that is then steamed, fried, barbecued or baked.
 And Australian people really, really love them.
 So much so that a shrine was going to be built in Melbourne, paying homage to dim sims.
 We’re not kidding.

-Wikipedia tells us this demigod of a chocolate bar was “introduced by the Australian confectioner MacRobertson’s in 1924, and is now Australia’s oldest chocolate bar and top-selling chocolate bar brands in the country”.
-Many expats experience severe discombobulation when moving to London et al when they realise they cannot buy it anywhere and then request of every visitor to bring it with them.
+Wikipedia tells us that this demigod of a chocolate bar was “introduced by the Australian confectioner MacRobertson’s in 1924 and is now now one of Australia’s oldest chocolate bars and is one of the top chocolate bar brands sold in the country”.
+Many expats experience severe discombobulation moving out of Oz when they realise they cannot buy Cherry Ripe anywhere, and then they request every visitor to bring one with them.
 Or so we hear.

-Chicken parrrrrmie is a staple of RSL's and pubs everywhere.
-They are so popular that the vegans even get one at the Cornish Arms in Hipsterbourne.
-Always comes with underseasoned chips and boring side salad.
+Chicken parma is a staple of RSL (Returned and Services League of Australia) clubs and pubs everywhere.
+It usually comes with underseasoned chips and a boring side salad.

 Cheese & bacon roll

-Roll ( ) into Baker’s Delight, grab one of these bad boys, cover it in way too much margarine, wonder why your palate never develops.
+Roll ( ) into Baker’s Delight, grab one of these bad boys, cover it with way too much margarine and wonder why your palate never develops.

-David Chang has a big ol’ problem with this.
-He reckons they're the worst in the world.
+David Chang has a big ol’ problem with this burger.
+He reckons it’s the worst in the world.

 There is a beauty about the Australian burger.
-Found in service stations (called 'servos' in the local dialect) and beach-side restaurants everywhere, it’s an undertaking to eat, given the pineapple, beetroot, egg, lettuce, tomato and beef don’t tend to balance very well.
-This being said, it’s delicious, and worth trying before you knock it.
+Found in service stations (called “servos” in the local dialect) and beach-side restaurants everywhere, it’s an undertaking to eat, given that pineapple, beetroot, egg, lettuce, tomato and beef don’t tend to balance very well.
+This being said, it’s delicious and worth trying before you knock it.

 Rainbow Paddle Pop